zhangzizhen/Resume/index.md

 ## Zizhen Zhang

 I am a coach of SYSU ACM/ICPC team.
-I also act as a committee member for universal education of computing in Guangdong.
+I also act as a committee member for Youth Education of Computing in Guangdong.
 My research interests are broadly in the area of AI (artificial intelligence) and OR (operations research).

 Recently I am working on Deep Reinforcement Learning and its applications in Combinatorial Optimization Problems, using AlphaGo-like techniques.
-If you are interested in this promising area, please read the following papers and contact me.
+If you are interested in this promising area, please read the following papers and discuss with me.

 Learning + Optimization:
 + [Mastering the game of Go without human knowledge](https://github.com/zhangzizhen/Resume/blob/master/paper/Mastering%20the%20game%20of%20Go%20without%20human%20knowledge.pdf)